 "They might get one and get lucky or, rather, unlucky, with some free credit," Vohwinkle says.

 The downside, of course, is that if you obtain a credit card without having the means to pay it off, either you or your co-signer could find yourselves in serious financial trouble down the road.

 Myth 4: Credit card companies can't target students anymore

-The Credit CARD Act prohibits credit card issuers from marketing on college campuses, at college-sponsored events, and within a certain distance from these places, but only when giving students promotional items, like T-shirts, for filling out applications for student credit card offers.
+The Credit CARD Act prohibited credit card issuers from marketing on college campuses, at college-sponsored events, and within a certain distance from these places, but only when giving students promotional items, like T-shirts, for filling out applications.